 Theme is a way of making a series of events which are personal to the protagonist universally relatable to a wide audience.
 In other words, one doesn’t have to live in a cupboard and be descended from …

-Rising action simply refers to the series of events that lead from the story’s inciting incident to the climax of a story.
-In this article I will explore how to create a compelling ‘rising action’ …
+Rising action refers to the series of events that lead from a story’s inciting incident to the climax.
+In this article, we will examine Freytag’s pyramid of story structure, explore the importance of …

-When it comes to storytelling, if a reader isn’t engaged within the first 20 or 30 pages, you run the risk of losing their attention and having them move on to something else.
-So, what happens in …
+With storytelling, if your reader isn’t engaged within the first few chapters, you run the risk of losing their attention.
+So, what needs to happen in the opening pages of your story to hold your …

-What happens after a story’s climactic moment - after the protagonist wins the girl, or confronts the bully, or triumphs over evil?
-The best stories keep your readers (or audience) guessing until …
+What happens after a story’s climactic moment?
+What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?
+The best stories keep the reader (or audience) guessing …

 Exponential Growth – Don’t Quit Before the Miracle